Navigating Supply Chain Challenges Successfully

 Supplies of textiles and yarns available for commercial seating remain unpredictable.
 In short, while Chinese production of textiles and yarns are increasing, Chinese supply chains remain strained.

 Fortunately, Irwin partners with a range of fabric vendors, many of whom are domestic.
 In the current climate, when overseas production and transportation can create lengthy delays, having multiple, reliable fabric vendors helps us keep production on track—and your project on time.

 When strong storms repeatedly ravaged the Texas and Louisiana coasts over the past year, you may have felt the impact at the gas pump.
 Disruptions in the petrochemical industry, however, also created shortages that have dealt a lasting blow to many manufacturers reliant on petrochemical products.
 One byproduct of this industry is polyurethane foam, such as is found in seating from automobiles, to boats to furniture.

 At Irwin, we are proud of our comfortable padded seats.
-Our foam, like so many of our components, is sourced from local suppliers.
+Our foam, like so many of our components, is sourced from local suppliers in the United States.
 Having suppliers in our own community is critical to minimizing production delays.
 Daily communications with our suppliers ensure that we receive real time status updates.

 The wildfires along the country's West Coast in the past few years began a supply shortages of wood and veneer products that has been exacerbated by COVID.
 In 2017 alone, an estimated 10 million acres were devoured by the California fires.
 An increased demand for residential construction is also straining supply for commercial construction projects.